disinfo-zone/The-Info-Web/10 - PEOPLE/(A-G)/Agha Hasan Abedi.md

 [^14]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
 New York: Random House, 1993, p.
 324.
 [^15]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
 New York: Random House, 1993, p.
 329.
 [^16]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
 New York: Random House, 1993, pp. 227-228.
 [^17]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
-New York: Random House, 1993, p.
-16.
+New York: Random House, 1993, pp. 16-17.
 [^18]: Beaty, Jonathan and Gwynne, S. C. *The Outlaw Bank: A Wild Ride into the Secret Heart of BCCI*.
 New York: Random House, 1993, p.
 17.